Black Canaan: Plot summary

 While in New Orleans, Kirby Buckner is confronted by an elderly Creole woman who whispers a bizarre warning: "Trouble on Tularoosa Creek!"
 The woman quickly disappears into a nearby crowd.
 Buckner immediately realizes that his backwoods homeland is in peril and instantly departs for the Canaan region of his birth.
 He arrives after midnight and heads out on horseback through the bayou, before reaching the town of Grimesville.
 En route, he encounters a mysterious "quadroon girl" who mocks him.
 Buckner is disturbed to find himself aroused by her provocative beauty.
 The woman calls forth several large black men from hiding to kill Buckner, but he shoots one and kills another with a thrown bowie knife.
 As the third flees, he notices that the girl has vanished.

 Buckner joins his fellow white men, but finds himself strangely reluctant to speak about the black woman.
 He learns how the local blacks are now being led by a strange "conjure man" named Saul Stark, who has vowed to kill all the whites in Grimesville and set up a black empire in America.
 Most are apprehensive concerning the imminent "uprising".
 The scion of an important family, Buckner is looked to for leadership during this time of crisis.

 The men of Grimesville had already captured a frightened black man, Tope Sorely, and were about to interrogate him when Buckner arrived.
 One of the men offers a whip for use as coercion but Buckner, against beating the truth from Tope, attempts to calm him instead.
 Tope is afraid of Stark's wrath should he betray his own master.
 He fears that Stark will use his magical powers to "put me in de swamp!"
 Promises of protection persuade Tope to tell them of Stark's ambitions.
 However, Buckner decides to confront Stark himself.
 Traveling to Stark's cabin, Buckner finds Stark has left, but instinctively realizes that he placed some sort of supernatural entity within the cabin to guard it and does not enter.
 As he returns to his fellow townspeople, Buckner once again meets the quadroon girl.
 "I have made a charm you cannot resist!" she gloats, and deep down Kirby knows this is true.
-The women tells him about how, on this very night, she will summon Kirby to her and they'll witness the Dance of the Skull, where he'll be left powerless to resist.
+The woman tells him about how, on this very night, she will summon Kirby to her and they'll witness the Dance of the Skull, where he'll be left powerless to resist.